MAIF/shapash/docs/tutorials/tuto-plot02-contribution_plot.rst

 Size of Random Sample
 ---------------------

-Method contribution_plot use random sample to limit the number of points displayed.
-Default size of this sample is 2000, but you can change it with the parameter max_points:
+Method *contribution_plot* uses a random sample to limit the number of points displayed.
+Default size of this sample is 2000, but you can change it with the *max_points* parameter :

 .. code:: ipython